 There are several ways you can get involved.
 Get informed about the issue and raise awareness, share and follow us on social media, or subscribe to our newsletter to receive updates.

-You can also donate to us through cbm Canada’s website.
+You can also donate to us through Hope and Healing’s website.

 If you would like to discuss a partnership or funding opportunity, we invite you to get in touch with us by sending us a message.